inbrainai/inBrainSurveys_SDK/README.md

 # Configuration

-InBrain SDK configuration pretty simple and can be completed att app launch or before SDK using.
+InBrain SDK configuration pretty simple and can be completed at app launch or before SDK using.
 Bellow the proposed way how to setup InBrain SDK properly:
 - Set API keys and reward callback target **setInBrain(apiClientID: String, apiSecret: String, isS2S: Bool)** just after app launch;
 - Set **inBrainDelegate** if you would like to receive an events;
 - Set **userID** using **inBrain.set(userID: "userID")** function just you get it.
 If no **userID** provided - **UIDevice.current.identifierForVendor** will be used instead.